byuibigdata/docker_guide_big/command_line_containers.md

 # Working in the Docker Container with psql

+_This document is currently used for faculty notes._

 ## Docker command line

 Now we want to leverage the command line interface (CLI) within the Docker container.
 The command to enter the CLI has four parts.